bitcoin-api/bitcoin-api-full-stack/README.md

 To transfer the tree deploy code first you must create a `/1-backend/giraffeDeploy/plantTree.sh` file (gitignored).
 A template is provided at `/1-backend/giraffeDeploy/plantTree.template.sh`.

-A chart is provided showing which values need to be replaced:
+A chart is provided showing how to replace the template placeholder values:

 | value to update  | meaning | example |
 |--|--|--|